AHCIP Alberta Coverage Summary

 The following is a summary of AHCIP benefits and coverage.Affordable Health & Dental Plans

 - Are guaranteed acceptance.

 - Come with instant, online quotes.

-All residents of Alberta must register themselves and their dependents with AHCIP in order to qualify for benefits!
-Note that there are no premiums to be paid by residents.
+All residents of Alberta must register themselves and their dependents with AHCIP in order to qualify for benefits.

 Generally speaking, any service that is deemed medically necessary is covered by AHCIP.

 - Services deemed medically necessary by a qualified physician (applies to all services listed below).

 - Standard hospital wards (semi-private and private rooms ONLY if medically required, which is rare).